CrunchyData/postgres-operator/docs/content/contributing/developer-setup.md

 ## Other requirements

-* The development host has been created, has access to `yum` updates, and has a regular user account with `sudo` rights to run `yum`.
 * The development host has `git` installed and has cloned the [postgres-operator](https://github.com/CrunchyData/postgres-operator.git) repository.
 Makefile targets below are run from the repository directory.
 * Deploying the Operator will require deployment access to a Kubernetes or OpenShift cluster
-* Once you have cloned the git repository, you will need to download the CentOS 7 repository files and GPG keys and place them in the `$PGOROOT/conf` directory.
+* Once you have cloned the git repository, you will need to download the CentOS repository files and GPG keys and place them in the `$PGOROOT/conf` directory.
 You can do so with the following code:

 ```shell
 cd $PGOROOT